 - 1 cup diced turkey breast

 - salt & pepper to taste

-- Prick the bottom of the pie crust with a fork several times to prevent bubbles.
+- Lay the pie crust dough in the bottom of a quiche pan or pie plate.
+Prick the bottom of the pie crust with a fork several times to prevent bubbles.

 - In a large bowl, whisk the eggs and milk till smooth.
-Stir in turkey, onions, peppers, and cilantro.
+Stir in the turkey, onions, peppers, and cilantro.
 Season with salt and pepper.
-Pour into prepare pie dish.
+Pour into prepared pie dish.

-- Quiche is done when the eggs remain firm when the plate is gently wiggled.
+- The turkey quiche is done when the eggs remain firm when the plate is gently wiggled.
 Prick with a toothpick and if it comes out clean, it is set.
 (Just be careful to not mistake melted cheese for the eggs!)

 Find this delicious recipe next time you visit by saving it to your very own recipe box on my site.
 All your favorites stored in one easy place!